kosullivan91/IT-145/pseudocode/petCheckIn.md

             INPUT number of days
             CALL setDaysStay with argument of number of days INPUT

+            // Determine whether grooming is needed
+            IF petType is dog THEN
+                IF daysStay is greater than 2 THEN CALL setGrooming with argument of TRUE
+                ELSE
+                    CALL setGrooming with argument of FALSE
+                ENDIF
+            ENDIF

+            // Assign Space Number

         ELSE
             PRINT "No boarding space available."
         ENDIF